What to Look for When Buying an RV GPS

 Garmin DezlCam LMTHD 6-Inch Truck Navigator

-Best Large RV GPS
+Best for Large RVs

 PROs